 Although both breeds make great family pets, the German Shepherd is a better dog breed for novice owners.
 The drive and intensity level Belgian Malinois exhibit can make them challenging for those who’ve never owned a dog before.
 It can also be difficult for new owners to accommodate the sensitivity of the Malinois and provide enough stimulation to keep them happy.

 Neither of these breeds is a good choice for families who spend a lot of time away from the house, as they’ll want to accompany you on most of your trips away from home.
 You’ll want to supervise both breeds with young children, as even the sweetest examples of either breed can inadvertently knock over or injure kids.

 However, both will usually learn to treat your children as beloved playmates and protect them wherever they go.
-In fact, both breeds often exhibit the mildly troubling tendency to “herd” children and family members to keep them in the same place.
+In fact, both breeds often exhibit a mildly troubling tendency to “herd” children and family members to keep them in the same place.

-German shepherds are a terrible choice for those who suffer from allergies or don’t like the thought of dog hair covering everything they own.
+German Shepherds are a terrible choice for those who suffer from allergies or don’t like the thought of dog hair covering everything they own.
 Malinois aren’t “hypoallergenic” by any means, but because they have shorter hair and shed less, they’ll irritate allergy sufferers less.

 Have you been happy with your choice?
 We’d love to hear your thoughts about these two breeds.

 Let us know about your experiences with the Belgian Malinois and German Shepherd in the comments below.

 Forrest is a lover of dogs, the wild outdoors, deep mysterious conversations… and coffee.
 He is the owner of several websites, including Canine Weekly.
 He resides in Austin, Texas.